EVENT SPONSORS

 October 9–12, 2025

 The Sundance Association is hosting a full-fledged country-western dance weekend in conjunction with the World Gay Rodeo Finals in Reno, Nevada (celebrating 50 years of gay rodeo!), October 9–12, 2025.
-We'll have four nights of dancing in up to two rooms, three days of dance workshops in up to three rooms, dance exhibition performances, and more!
+We'll have four nights of dancing in up to three rooms, three days of dance workshops in up to four rooms, dance exhibition performances, and more!
 This event will also host the 30th annual convention of the International Association of Gay/Lesbian Country-Western Dancing.

 Registration